jkahrob/Country-List-Web-App-Quarkus-Vuejs/README.md

 ## Running the application in dev mode

 This web app lists the countries found in the Restcountries Free API at [https://restcountries.com/v3.1/all](https://restcountries.com/v3.1/all)
+The user can click each country in the alphabetically sorted list to see a smooth transition open up detailed information of the selected country.
+With a second click the user can hide the additional information.

+The user can also type a name of the country into the search query input field at the top of the page to get a realtime search result on the page.

 The application can be started in dev mode with two terminal windows.